Cloudy Kitchen

 2. In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar together on high speed until light and fluffy.
 Add the egg and vanilla and mix to combine.
 Sift together the flour, baking soda and salt in a small bowl.
 Add to the mixer, and then add the sprinkles, and mix on low until just combined.

-3. Using a 2 Tbsp cookie scoop, scoop balls of dough onto the prepared baking sheets.
+3. Using a 2 tablespoon cookie scoop, scoop balls of dough onto the prepared baking sheets.
 I like to do 6-8 on each sheet - start with 6 to make sure that they will not join together, and then move to 8 on the next sheet once you know how much they spread.

 4. Roll each ball of dough between your hands to form a ball, then roll in the sugar before placing on the baking sheet.
 Leave any mixture that you are not baking off just yet in the bowl and scoop just before baking.